bbauska/UC-Davis-Inter-jQuery/README.md

 <h1>v2 - Interactivity with JavaScript & jQuery</h1>
 <h6>taught by William Mead, Lecturer</h6>

-The &lt;head&gt; of an HTML document is the part that is not displayed in the web browser when the page is loaded.
-It contains information such as the page <b>title</b>, links to glossary("CSS")
+<p>The &lt;head&gt; of an HTML document is the part that is not displayed in the web browser when the page is loaded.
-(if you choose to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as the author, and important keywords that describe the document).
-Web browsers use information contained in the {&lt;head&gt;  to render the HTML document correctly.
+It contains information such as the page <b>title</b>, links to glossary("CSS") (if you choose to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as the author, and important keywords that describe the document).
+Web browsers use information contained in the {&lt;head&gt;
-In this article we'll cover all of the above and more, in order to give you a good basis for working with markup.
+to render the HTML document correctly.
+In this article we'll cover all of the above and more, in order to give you a good basis for working with markup.</p>

 <h3>About this Course</h3>

-This course is the third in our JavaScript for Beginners Specialization.
-The scripts will become more complex and introduce more complex jQuery plugins.
-You will have several challenges to practice your skills throughout the course.
-The course objectives include how to identify objects in JavaScript; create new objects and populate them with data; manipulate objects by adding, modifying and deleting data in objects; manipulate the DOM based on the data in objects; identify and articulate how multiple functions work together to create a more complex program; and identify processes for breaking larger programs into smaller, more manageable pieces.
+<p>This course is the third in our JavaScript for Beginners Specialization.
+The
+scripts will become more complex and introduce more complex jQuery plugins.
+You will have several challenges to practice your skills throughout the course.</p>
+<p>The course objectives include how to identify objects in JavaScript; create
+new objects and populate them with data; manipulate objects by adding, modifying and deleting data in objects; manipulate the DOM based on the data in objects; identify and articulate how multiple functions work together to create a more complex program; and identify processes for breaking larger programs into smaller, more manageable pieces.</p>

 <h2>Syllabus</h2>

 <h3>Week One:</h3>

 <h4>Getting Started & jQuery Plugins and Capturing the Scroll Event</h4>

-<p>In this module, you will be introduced to jQuery plugins and be able to present the advantages and challenges associated with using jQuery plugins.
+<p>In this module (1), you will be introduced to jQuery plugins and be able to
+present the advantages and challenges associated with using jQuery plugins.
 You will also be able to recognize common mistakes to avoid when using jQuery plugins.
 You will be introduced to the Flexslider jQuery plugin and be able to use it to build basic and more advanced image sliders.</p>

 <h5>13 videos, 3 readings, 2 zip files</h5>

-  - Reading: A Note from UC Davis
+    Reading: A Note from UC Davis

   1. Welcome to this Course!
   2. Module Introduction
   3. Introduction to jQuery Plugins
   4. Using Plugins and Essential Steps
   5. Gotchas and Rookie Mistakes

   - Reading: 1.05.jQueryPlugins.pdf
   - zip_files: 1.05.FlexSliderBasic-Start.zip
   - zip_files: 1.05.FlexSliderPlugin.zip

   6. FlexSlider: A jQuery Plugin
   7. About the Minified Version
   8. Adding Markup & Hooking Up the Slider
   9. FlexSlider Rules
   10. Additional Controls
   11. Advanced FlexSlider
   12. Additional Styling
   13. Styling the CTA

   - Reading: 1.13.FlexSlider.pdf

-Module Two:
+<h3>Week Two:</h3>

-Combining Scripts and Skill Building Through Practice In this module, you will be able to use jQuery to create a smooth scroll effect for in-page navigation, as well as develop a script, using jQuery, that keeps track of scroll positions on the page.
+<h4>Combining Scripts and Skill Building Through Practice</h4>

+<p>In this module, you will be able to use jQuery to create a smooth scroll effect for in-page navigation, as well as develop a script, using jQuery, that keeps track of scroll positions on the page.
 You will be able to compare and contrast the in-page smooth scroll script and the location tracking script created using jQuery with one created using plain JavaScript.
 You will be able to build a webpage using HTML and CSS that will combine some of the different scripts created in this course.
 You will be able to combine some of the different scripts and jQuery plugins explored in this course into the Scription webpage through a series of challenges.

-39 videos, 5 readings, 7 zip files
+<h4>39 videos, 5 readings, 7 zip files</h4>

   1. Module 2 Introduction (:38)
   2. Introduction to Smooth Scroll with jQuery (4:15)

-•	zip_files: 2.02.jQueryScrollEffects-START.zip
+  - zip_files: 2.02.jQueryScrollEffects-START.zip

   3. Creating a Click Handler (5:00)
   4. Adding the Animation (6:56)
   5. Add Some Easing and a Callback Function (4:05)
   6. Highlighting Elements (5:22)

-•	Reading: 2.06.jQuerySmoothScroll.pdf
+  - Reading: 2.06.jQuerySmoothScroll.pdf

   7. Introduction to Page Location Tracking (8:00)
   8. The Crux of the Problem (6:09)
   9. Strategy (8:27)
   10. Adding PageTop and If Statements (5:39)
   11. Writing the Else/If Statement - Part 1 (4:10)
   12. Writing the Else/If Statement - Part 2 (5:43)
   13. Edge Case Issues (5:07)
   14. Resizing Your Windows (5:41)
   15. Resetting the Counter (5:22)
   16. resetPagePosition Function (8:33)
   17. Reviewing the Whole Script (5:48)

-•	Reading: 2.17.jQueryPageLocationTracking.pdf (10 min’s)
+  - Reading: 2.17.jQueryPageLocationTracking.pdf (10 min’s)

   18. Introduction to Scroll Effects with JS (6:04)

-•	zip_files: 2.18.ScrollEffects-START.zip
+  - zip_files: 2.18.ScrollEffects-START.zip

   19. Getting the Target - Part 1 (4:50)
   20. Getting the Target - Part 2 (5:15)
   21. Smooth Scroll Polyfill (4:45)
   22. Checking the Load (6:48)
   23. Top Posts (5:35)
   24. Add an Event Listener (5:42)
   25. The Magic Conditionals (5:58)
   26. Changing the Next Link (5:56)
   27. Resizing Function (5:07)
   28. Finalizing the Script (10:01)

-•	Reading: PDF of Presentation (10 min’s)
+  - Reading: PDF of Presentation (10 min’s)
-•	Discussion Prompt: Module 2 Reflection (10 min’s optional)

   29. Scription Site Introduction (5:54)

-•	zip_files:
+  - zip_files:
     o 2.29.Scription-Part1-Start.zip
     o 2.29.Scription-Part1-Snippets.zip
     o 2.29.Scription-Part2-Start.zip
     o 2.29.Scription-Part2-Snippets.zip
     o 2.29.Flexslider-files.zip

   30. Header HTML (5:09)
   31. Pricing HTML
   32. Beginning Styling
   33. Styling That Attaches to Whole Page
   34. Slider Styling
   35. Pricing Styles
   36. Tablet Styles
   37. Media Query for 1020 Pixels Wide
   38. Media Query for 1200 Pixels Wide
   39. Scription Site: Building Interactive Elements Challenges

-•	Reading: Scription Finished Version
+  - Reading: Scription Finished Version
-•	Reading: PDF of Presentations
+  - Reading: PDF of Presentations

-Module Three:
+<h3>Week Three:</h3>

-Introduction to Objects & Data in JavaScript
+<h4>Introduction to Objects & Data in JavaScript</h4>

-In this module, you will be introduced to the object literal and be able to demonstrate some of the ways to manipulate data inside objects.
-You will be able to develop good habits and processes that help with thinking about how to solve a programming problem, including breaking a problem down into smaller pieces.
+<p>In this module, you will be introduced to the object literal and be able to
+demonstrate some of the ways to manipulate data inside objects.
+You will be able to develop good habits and processes that help with thinking about how to solve a programming problem, including breaking a problem down into smaller pieces.</p>

-11 videos, 4 readings
+<h5>11 videos, 4 readings</h5>

   1. Module Introduction
   2. Introduction to Objects and Data in JS

-•	Reading: Start Files: Working with Objects in JavaScript
+  - Reading: Start Files: Working with Objects in JavaScript

   3. Objects Can Contain Arrays and Other Objects
   4. Functions Inside Objects Equals Methods
   5. Putting Objects and Functions Together
   6. Data Formats - XML
   7. Example File

-•	Reading: PDF of Presentations
+  - Reading: PDF of Presentations

   8. Introduction to Pig Dice Game

-•	Reading: Pig Dice Game Diagrams
+  - Reading: Pig Dice Game Diagrams

   9. Play the Game of Pig
   10. Version One
   11. Other Versions
 •    Reading: PDF of Presentations
 •    Discussion Prompt: Module 3 Reflection
 Module Four:
 Building a Simple Game in JavaScript
 By building this game within this module, you will be able to practice the JavaScript you have already learned while constructing a script with more functions and complexity.
 You will be able to then extend the script in many creative ways.
 15 videos, 2 readings
 1. Module Introduction
 2. Introduction to the Game of Pig
 •    Reading: Start Files: Game of Pig
 3. Start the Game
 4. Set Up the Turn
 5. Throwing the Dice
 6. Test Throwing the Dice
 7. Add the Selection Statements
 8. Snake Eyes!
 9. A "1" Was Rolled
 10. The Else Statement
 11. Checking for a Win
 12. Show the Current Score
 13. Final Clean-Up
 14. Extending the Game
 •    Reading: PDF of Presentation
 •    Discussion Prompt: Module 4 Reflection
 15. Course Summary
 •    Discussion Prompt: Self-Reflection
 A Note from UC Davis
 Welcome to this course!
 We are delighted to be a part of your continuing education.
 This course will provide you with a variety of tools and learning opportunities, to include lesson lectures, readings, assessments, peer reviews, and an opportunity to contribute to the Coursera learning community in the discussion forums.